Cole Wilcox: Tampa Bay Rays

 On December 29, 2020, Wilcox, along with Luis Patiño, Blake Hunt, and Francisco Mejía, were traded to the Tampa Bay Rays in exchange for Blake Snell.
-To begin the 2021 season, he was assigned to the Charleston RiverDogs of the Low-A East.
-He was placed on the 10-day injured list with an elbow strain on July 19, and transferred to the 60-day injured list on August 9, effectively ending his season.
-Over ten starts prior to the injury, Wilcox was 1-0 with a 2.03 ERA, striking out 52 batters over 44 1/3 innings.
+To begin the 2021 season, Wilcox was assigned to the Charleston RiverDogs of the Low-A East.
+He was placed on the 10-day injured list with an elbow strain on July 19, then transferred to the 60-day injured list on August 9, effectively ending his season.
+Over ten starts prior to the injury, Wilcox was 1–0 with a 2.03 ERA, striking out 52 batters over 44 1/3 innings.
 He underwent Tommy John surgery in early September.

-Wilcox was activated off the injured list in early August 2022 and made seven appearances between the Rookie-level Florida Complex League Rays and Charleston.
-Over seven starts between the two teams, he went 0-2 with a 3.94 ERA and 24 strikeouts over 16 innings.
-For the 2023 season, he was assigned to the Montgomery Biscuits of the Double-A Southern League.
-Over 25 starts, Wilcox went 6-8 with a 5.23 ERA and 99 strikeouts over 106 2/3 innings.
-He split the 2024 season between Montgomery and the Durham Bulls and pitched to a 10-7 record and 3.57 ERA over 28 starts between the two teams.
+Wilcox was activated off the injured list in early August 2022 and made seven starts between the Rookie-level Florida Complex League Rays and Charleston.
+He went 0–2 with a 3.94 ERA and 24 strikeouts over 16 innings.
+In 2023 season, he pitched for the Montgomery Biscuits of the Double-A Southern League.
+Over 25 starts, Wilcox went 6–8 with a 5.23 ERA and 99 strikeouts over 106 2/3 innings.
+He split the 2024 season between Montgomery and the Triple-A Durham Bulls and pitched to a 10–7 record and 3.57 ERA over 28 starts between the two teams.

 Wilcox opened the 2025 season with Montgomery in a relief role, and was promoted to Durham in late April.
-Over 39 appearances between the two affiliates, he went 2-5 with a 3.70 ERA with 63 strikeouts.

-On September 17, 2025, Wilcox was selected to the 40-man roster and promoted to the major leagues for the first time.
-He would make his debut on September 19 against the Boston Red Sox, pitching one inning with one strikeout and giving up seven runs.
-Wilcox was optioned back to Triple-A Durham the following day.
+Over 39 appearances between the two affiliates, he went 2–5 with a 3.70 ERA with 63 strikeouts.
+On September 17, Wilcox was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his debut on September 19 against the Boston Red Sox, pitching one inning with one strikeout and giving up seven runs.
+Wilcox was optioned back to Durham the following day.
 Wilcox was designated for assignment by Tampa Bay on November 3.

 Seattle Mariners

-On November 5, 2025, Wilcox was traded to the Seattle Mariners in exchange for cash considerations.
+On November 5, 2025, Wilcox was traded to the Seattle Mariners in exchange for cash.
+Wilcox was optioned to the Triple-A Tacoma Rainiers to begin the 2026 season.
+He was recalled twice by the Mariners during the season, once on March 27 before he was optioned to Tacoma on May 4.
+Wilcox was recalled by the Mariners a second time on June 30.
+On August 7, he was placed on the injured list with an oblique strain, which ended his season.
+Wilcox made 23 relief appearances for Seattle and had a 4.00 ERA and 28 strikeouts over 27 innings.

+Personal life

+Wilcox's mother played college basketball at Chattanooga State Community College.